 - Satisfaction of the residency requirement for the B.S. degree (see Sec.
 8.3.1.) - Successful completion of TU Core requirements (see Sec.
 7.1.1.). - Successful completion of B.S. major requirements (see Sec.
 8.1. for a list of programs leading to the B.S. degree; see Sec.
 9. for the corresponding major requirements).
 Completion, at Oglethorpe, of at least half the semester hours specifically mandated for each major according the major requirements given in Sec.
 9. - Successful completion of any additional, officially declared academic programs, to include minor(s), concentration(s) and/or a second major (see Sec.
-6.19.5.). - For those who matriculated to Oglethorpe as first-time freshmen, successful completion of 12 cocurricular Petrel Points (see Sec.
-10.18.).
-This requirement is waived for those who matriculated to Oglethorpe as transfer students (including freshman transfer students). - Submission of a completed application for degree to the enrollment services office by the stated deadline.
+6.19.5.).
+Completion, at Oglethorpe, of at least half the semester hours specifically mandated for each academic program. - Submission of a completed application for degree to the enrollment services office by the stated deadline.
 If a student does not graduate as anticipated, an updated application for degree must be submitted. - Satisfaction of all financial and other obligations to the University and payment of a degree completion fee. - Participation in assessments of competencies gained and curricular effectiveness by completing standardized or other tests and surveys. - Formal faculty and board of trustees approval for graduation.